CristhianBonillaG/CristhianBonillaG/README.md

 - 👀 I’m interested in Python, Open Educational Resources and AI.
 - 🌱 I’m currently learning Machine Learning and Deep Learning.
 - 💞️ I’m looking to collaborate on Open Educational Resources, AI and Generative AI
-- 📫 How to reach me @https://www.linkedin.com/in/cristhian-hernan-bonilla-gutierrez-a074b2265/
+- 📫 How to reach me @LinkedIn - https://shorturl.at/TUjFt
 - ⚡ Fun fact: Love Choclitos (a Colombian snack) with Arequipe.

 <!---